onlinux/zibase2mqtt/README.md

 Gateway from zibase to mqtt broker

 Change config.ini.js to config.js
-Fit all parameters to the ones of your installation then
+Adjust all parameters to match those of your installation then
 > npm start